riversdark/riversdark.github.io/content/post/lgts.md

 <!--more-->

-This is mostly a port of the R package [Rlgt](https://cran.r-project.org/web/packages/Rlgt/index.html) (Bayesian Exponential Smoothing Models with Trend Modifications) with some changes in the detailed implementation.
-One model has already been [ported](http://num.pyro.ai/en/stable/tutorials/time%5Fseries%5Fforecasting.html) to Numpyro in one of its tutorials, so that specific model is not covered here.
+This is mostly a port of the R package [Rlgt: Bayesian Exponential Smoothing Models with Trend Modifications](https://cran.r-project.org/web/packages/Rlgt/index.html) with some changes in the detailed implementation.
+One of the models has already been [ported to Numpyro](http://num.pyro.ai/en/stable/tutorials/time%5Fseries%5Fforecasting.html) in one of the Numpyro tutorials, so that specific model is not covered here.
 This post also covers several other features under this general framework, notably:

 -   modeling over-dispersed observations with Student-t distribution
 -   explicit and extensive modeling of the variation to capture data heteroscedasticity